MahdiSafsafi/UnivDisasm/README.md

 -Support the compressed displacement disp8*N.

--Safe: UnivDisasm was designed to be safe, that’s mean it’s safe for multi threads (thread safe).And provides build-in mechanisms for errors and safe bytes reading.
+-Safe: UnivDisasm was designed to be safe, that’s mean it’s safe for multi threads (thread safe).And provides built-in mechanisms for errors and safe bytes reading.

 -Faster: Due to its coding architecture, UnivDisasm is considered to be faster to decode instructions.